bunsenstraat/weclip/wp-content/plugins/drag-and-drop-multiple-file-upload-contact-form-7/readme.txt

 = How can I limit file size? =

 To limit file size in `multiple file upload` field generator under Contact Form 7, there's a field `File size limit (bytes)`.

+You can also manually add limit parameter in existing [mfile] tag.

+Example: *[mfile upload-file-433 limit:20971520]* - This limit the user to upload upto 20MB only.

 Please take note it should be `Bytes` you may use any converter just Google (MB to Bytes converter) default of this plugin is 5MB(5242880 Bytes).